Aori297/bankCard/README.md

 # Bank Card Management System
 This project is a Java-based application that demonstrates Object-Oriented Programming (OOP) concepts and GUI development.
-It consists of two phases..
+It consists of two phases.